 It’s your chance to show the reader in a few sentences that you have experience relevant to the position they’re hiring for.

 The resume summary is optional, and its use is often industry-specific.
 So if you’re unsure if it’s standard in your line of work, ask a colleague or mentor.

 Summaries are particularly helpful if you have a long resume.
-So if you’re past the one page mark, it might be a good idea to include.
+So if you’re past the one-page mark, it might be a good idea to include one.
 If you’re using it to fill space, leave it out.

 What’s the difference between a resume summary and an objective statement?